chef-boneyard/chef-web-docs-2016/step_install/step_install_workstation_omnibus.rst

       100 23.9M  100 23.9M     0     0    944k       0   0:00:26  0:00:26  --:--:--   838k
       Installing Chef

 #.
-During the installation, a small window will open.
-When the installation is finished, close that window and then enter the following to verify that |chef| was installed:
+When the installation is finished enter the following to verify that |chef| was installed:

    .. code-block:: bash